 Requirements: You must be an undergraduate student, graduate student, or have graduated within 1 year prior to the Symposium.

-Decision date: Applicants notified by December.
-This allows anyone who is not selected time to take advantage of early-bird admission rates.
+Decision date: Applicants notified by December 6.
+This allows anyone who is not selected time to take advantage of early bird registration rates.

 Photo credit: Bob Gutowski